Low carbon transport

 Scotland is fast becoming a leading centre for the development of electric drive trains for heavy duty vehicles.
 We’re setting up a series of platforms for R&D on different vehicle types including buses, trains, ferries, refuse and emergency vehicles.

-This is opening exciting opportunities for companies to get involved in vehicle design, manufacturing, standardisation, safety and whole systems modelling, linking vehicle deployment with low carbon energy supply and refuelling infrastructure.
+This is opening up exciting opportunities for companies to get involved in vehicle design, manufacturing, standardisation, safety and whole systems modelling, linking vehicle deployment with low carbon energy supply and refuelling infrastructure.

 Scotland’s heavy populated urban areas and remote rural locations provide an ideal test bed for new electric vehicle development and deployment.